EphyraSoftware/checked/docs/user-guide.md

 need to choose the one that matches your platform and download it.
 For example, if you are on Linux you would download the `checked-linux` file.

 Once you have downloaded the file, you need to make sure it is executable and in your path.
-TODO more help here.

 Once you have done this, you should be able to run `checked --version` on Linux and MacOS, or `checked.exe --version` on Windows.